Cl0udyHi/Discord-Verification-Bot/README.md

 # Discord Verification Bot

-A TypeScript-powered Discord bot designed to verify new Discord members by linking their Discord accounts with their Minecraft accounts.
+A Discord bot designed to verify new Discord members by linking their Discord accounts with their Minecraft accounts.

 ## Features